The following patent was granted by

 pertinent data.

-authorities have tagged the visitor's Central Database 2
+possible that authorities have tagged the visitor's Central

-communicated to the nearest law enforcement authorities to
+message is communicated to the nearest law enforcement

-proceed immediately to the location of visitor's Kiosk 1
+authorities to proceed immediately to the location of

-location, as well as to the immigration official's
+visitor's Kiosk 1 location, as well as to the immigration

 appropriate code, as well as any other pertinent data.